 The word was first recorded in the 20th century after a writer used the phrase: “the handicapped child.”
 It continued as a standard term in the British English language until the 1980s.
 In America, it is still used today when referring to disabled access and disabled car parking.

-I only discovered this word when using the voiceover feature on my phone and selected the disabled logo emoj.
+I only discovered this word when using the voiceover feature on my phone and selecting the disabled logo emoji.
 It referred to it as “the handicapped sign.”

 I most definitely find this offensive.
 By definition, it defines disabled people as unable to carry out everyday tasks and as having limited access to education, employment, leisure and relationships.
 In some cases, we might not have access to these things, if societal barriers stand in our way.
 But we absolutely should.

 Inspiration is defined by the OED as; “the process of being mentally stimulated to do or feel something, especially to do something creative.”
-As examples, this could mean a successful author inspiring a reader to become a writer, or a famous musician inspiring a fan to become a performer.
-It originated from the Middle English phrase “divine guidance” and from the Old French Latin form “inspiratio.”
+As example, this could mean a successful author inspiring a reader to become a writer or a famous musician inspiring a fan to become a performer.
+It originated from the Middle English phrase “divine guidance” and the Old French Latin form “inspiration.”

 However, for many disabled people, the word inspirational is considered patronising, irritating and unacceptable.

 Many non-disabled people think that it is inspiring when disabled people complete everyday tasks, such as getting out of bed, cooking and leaving the house.
-But we are, in fact, we are just living our lives, like anyone else.
+But we are we are just living our lives, like anyone else.
 Just because we use wheelchairs, mobility aids, canes, hearing aids and other adaptive equipment, it doesn’t mean we’re inspirational.

 Acceptable words and phrases